Topological quantum field theories from Hecke algebras: Definition of the polynomial and first properties

 The main point of our construction is the following:

 \begin{thm} The polynomial invariant does not dependent on the triangulation $\mathsf{T}$, hence it is a topological invariant of the ciliated surface.
-Further, it is preserved under reversing the orientation of the surface (and thus inverting all the boundary data). \end{thm} We will denote the invariant by $P_{\S,W}$ for a ciliated surface $\S$ or by $P_{g,k,W}$ in case of a punctured surface $\S_{g,k}$.
+Further, it is preserved under reversing the orientation of the surface (and thus inverting all the boundary data). \end{thm} We denote the invariant by $P_{\S,W}$ for a ciliated surface $\S$ or by $P_{g,k,W}$ in case of a punctured surface $\S_{g,k}$.
+The theorem follows from the \emph{associativity} of the product in the Hecke algebra.

 \begin{proof} The second part is a direct consequence of \Cref{prop:revert-orientation} and the definition of $P_{g,k,W}$.